sjsu-interconnect/cs163/docs/project-doc.md

 - **Random Forest** and **Gradient Boosting** performed well, but Random Forest showed slight signs of overfitting, which could be improved with further tuning.
 - **KNN** displayed significant overfitting, performing well on the training set but poorly on the test set.

+### Crop Data Model Usage

+#### 1. **Data Interpolation**
+The original crop dataset provided yearly data for variables such as "Yield," "Production," and "Harvested Acres."
+To align this data with the weather dataset that contained daily records, we first interpolated the crop data from yearly to monthly intervals.
+Using **pandas' resample and interpolate** functions, we created monthly data points for each crop and region, ensuring smoother temporal alignment for future modeling tasks.

+**Key Steps:**
+- Converted the "Year" column to a proper datetime format.
+- Resampled the yearly data to monthly intervals.
+- Applied linear interpolation to fill in missing values and generate realistic monthly data points.

+#### 2. **Data Merging**
+Next, we merged the interpolated crop data with the weather data based on two key factors: **date** and **location**.
+In this step, the "Region" in the crop dataset was mapped to the corresponding "city_name" in the weather dataset, allowing us to associate each crop record with weather conditions for the same time and region.

+**Key Steps:**
+- Converted the date columns in both datasets to a consistent datetime format.
+- Merged the crop data and weather data using a left join on "date" and "city_name"/"Region."
+- The merged dataset contained both weather variables (e.g., "temp," "visibility") and crop-related variables (e.g., "Yield," "Harvested Acres") for each month and region.

+#### 3. **Feature Selection and Machine Learning Models**
+Once the crop and weather data were merged, we aimed to build machine learning models that could predict crop-related variables (such as "Yield" and "Production") based on weather variables (such as "temp," "dew_point," "clouds_all").
+We implemented a pipeline that combined **feature selection** with **candidate models** to automate the process of determining the most important weather features and selecting the best predictive model.

+**Key Steps:**
+- **Recursive Feature Elimination (RFE)**: Employed RFE to automatically select the best weather-related features for each model.
+- **Candidate Models**: Evaluated multiple regression models, including **Random Forest**, **Gradient Boosting**, and **Linear Regression**.
+- **GridSearchCV**: Used grid search to tune hyperparameters and automatically select the best-performing model.
+- **Model Evaluation**: For each model, we calculated performance metrics such as **Mean Absolute Error (MAE)**, **Root Mean Squared Error (RMSE)**, and **R²** on the test set to evaluate the model’s accuracy.

+#### 4. **Model Training and Performance**
+After setting up the pipeline, we trained the models using the weather features as inputs to predict crop-related variables.
+The feature selection process ensured that only the most relevant weather variables were used in the model.
+For each model, we optimized hyperparameters using **cross-validation** and selected the best-performing model based on RMSE and R² values.

+**Key Metrics:**
+- **MAE**: Measures the average error in the predictions.
+- **RMSE**: Measures the root of the average squared difference between predicted and actual values.
+- **R²**: Indicates how well the model explains the variance in the target variable.

+#### Summary of Work:
+- **Interpolated yearly crop data** to monthly intervals to match the granularity of weather data.
+- **Merged crop and weather datasets** based on date and location, creating a unified dataset for modeling.
+- **Automatically selected the best weather features** using Recursive Feature Elimination (RFE).
+- **Evaluated multiple machine learning models** to predict crop-related variables using weather data, ensuring optimal performance using hyperparameter tuning.

 <!---
 ----------